reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 ### Creating an Inducement for the Victim to Click the Exploit URL
 After creating the exploit URL, the attacker must also trick the victim user into clicking it.
 For this, the attacker creates an inducement and uses any social engineering attack methods to trick the victim user into clicking the malicious URL.
 Some examples of these methods are:
-- including exploit HTML image elements onto forms
+- including the exploit URL in HTML image elements
-- placing an exploit URL on pages that are often accessed by the victim user while being logged into the application
+- placing the exploit URL on pages that are often accessed by the victim user while being logged into the application
 - sending the exploit URL through email.

 The following is an example of an image with an exploit URL:

 <img src=“http://myfriendlybank.com/account/transfer?amount=5000&accountNumber=425654” width=“0” height=“0”>

-This scenario includes an image tag in an attacker-crafted email to the victim user.
-Upon receiving it, the victim user's browser application opens this URL without any human intervention.
+This scenario includes an image tag with zero dimensions embedded in an attacker-crafted email sent to the victim user.
+Upon receiving and opening the email, the victim user's browser application will open this URL in the image without any human intervention.
 As a result, without the victim user's permission, a forged request crafted by the attacker is sent to the web application at `myfriendlybank.com`.

 If the victim user has an active session opened with `myfriendlybank.com`, the application would treat this as an authorized amount transfer request coming from the victim user.
 It would then transfer an amount of `5000` to the account `425654` specified by an attacker.

-### Presence of an Active Session
-The victim user needs to have an active session with `myfriendlybank.com`.
-The success of a CSRF attack depends on a user’s session with a vulnerable application.
-The attack will only be successful if the user is in an active session with the vulnerable application.

 ## Preventing CSRF attacks